-a) economy of the region;

-- b) employment in the region; - c) availability of skilled and unskilled labour in the region; - d) employment equity and diversity including under-represented groups; and - e) business capacity and opportunities relative to composting organic materials in the province.
+- a) economy of the region; - b) employment in the region; - c) availability of skilled and unskilled labour in the region; and - d) employment equity and diversity including under-represented groups.

 4.3 Component Study

 Component Studies are required for this EIS as per Section 12 of the Environmental Assessment Regulations.
 The Component Studies shall address baseline data requirements to support the evaluation of environmental effects and/or to develop mitigation measures and follow-up monitoring programs.
 Each Component Study shall be a stand-alone document that is subject to review as outlined by Regulation.
 The results of each study shall be included in the EIS.
 Component Studies shall be prepared for the following VECs: